 Northern Dynasty has prepared its Financial Statements on the basis that Northern Dynasty will continue as a going concern.
-At March 31, 2020, the Company had a negative working capital of \$5.2 million.
-Although Northern Dynasty completed an underwritten public offering and a private placement of common shares raising gross proceeds of approximately \$17.3 million, additional financing may be required in order to achieve the Company's business objectives in 2020 and also continue these objectives in 2021.
+At June 30, 2020, the Company had a working capital of \$2.0 million.
+Although Northern Dynasty completed two financings subsequent to the quarter raising gross proceeds of approximately US\$43.9 million, additional financing may be required in order to continue to achieve the Company's business objectives from mid 2021.
 Northern Dynasty's continuing operations and the underlying value and recoverability of the amounts shown for mineral property interest are entirely dependent upon the existence of economically recoverable mineral reserves at the Pebble Project, the ability of the Company to finance its operating costs, the completion of the exploration and development of the Pebble Project, the Pebble Partnership obtaining the necessary permits to mine, and on future profitable production at the Pebble Project.
 Furthermore, failure to continue as a going concern would require that Northern Dynasty's assets and liabilities be restated on a liquidation basis, which would likely differ significantly from their going concern assumption carrying values.
 Refer also to discussion in 1.6 Liquidity.